Sir Richard Bickerton, 2nd Baronet

-Admiral Sir Richard Hussey Bickerton, 2nd Baronet, KCB (11 October 1759 - 9 February 1832) was a British naval officer.
-He was born in Southampton, the son of Vice-admiral Sir Richard Bickerton and first served aboard HMS Medway in June 1774, in the Mediterranean.
-His first command came in March 1779 when he was given HM Sloop Swallow as a reward for his part in an engagement with a much larger opponent.
-Bickerton later joined Rodney's squadron in the West Indies where he took part in the capture of Sint Eustatius in 1781.
-Making post captain on 8 February 1781, he took temporary command of HMS Invincible and fought in her at the Battle of Fort Royal on 29 April 1781.

-When Britain entered the French Revolutionary War in 1793, Bickerton joined the Channel Fleet before, in October 1794, being ordered to transport General Sir John Vaughan to the West Indies, to take command of British land forces there.
-After another spell in home waters, Bickerton was sent to the Mediterranean where he spent much of the war on blockade duty and, after their surrender, oversaw the evacuation of French forces from Alexandria.
-He remained in the Mediterranean during the short-lived peace and when hostilities renewed was second in command to Lord Nelson there.

-Forced ashore by illness in 1805, Bickerton first served as a Lord of the Admiralty and First Naval Lord before finishing his naval career as Commander-in-Chief, Portsmouth, having attained the rank of full admiral in 1812.
+Admiral Sir Richard Hussey Bickerton, 2nd Baronet, KCB (11 October 1759 – 9 February 1832) was a senior Royal Navy officer who served in the American War of Independence, Fourth Anglo-Dutch War, and the French Revolutionary and Napoleonic Wars.

 Personal life

-Richard Bickerton was born in Southampton on 11 October 1759, the only surviving son of Vice-admiral Sir Richard Bickerton and Mary Anne Hussey.
+Richard Bickerton Junior was born in Southampton on 11 October 1759, the only surviving son of Vice-Admiral Sir Richard Bickerton and Mary Anne Hussey.

-On 25 September 1788, he married Anne, daughter of Dr James Athill of Antigua.
-Bickerton succeeded as 2nd Baronet in 1792 when his father died.
+On 25 September 1788, he married Anne, daughter of Dr. James Athill of Antigua.
+Bickerton succeeded his father as 2nd Baronet in 1792.
 He was elected a Fellow of the Royal Society in 1810.
-On 2 January 1815, Bickerton was made a Knight Commander of the Order of the Bath then later, in May 1823, he inherited the estate of Wood Walton and on doing so began using his mother's maiden name before his own surname.
+On 2 January 1815, Bickerton was made a Knight Commander of the Order of the Bath.
+When, in May 1823, he inherited the estate of Wood Walton, he began using his mother's maiden name, Hussey, before his own surname.

+Bickerton and his wife were the godparents of Admiral Sir Edmund Lyons, 1st Baron Lyons, who consequently gave the surname Bickerton as a middle name to his children Richard Lyons, 1st Viscount Lyons, and Anne Theresa Bickerton Lyons, Baroness von Wurtzburg.

 Naval career

-Bickerton joined the Royal Navy, aged 12, on 14 December 1771, although this was in name only: He was entered in the muster of his father's ships, Marlborough and later Princess Augusta, but did not actually serve until June 1774, when he joined HMS Medway as a captain's servant.
+Bickerton joined the Royal Navy, aged 12, on 14 December 1771.
+He was entered in the muster of his father's ships, Marlborough and later Princess Augusta, but did not actually serve until June 1774, when he joined HMS Medway as a captain's servant.
 Subsequently, promoted to midshipman, he served under Captain William Affleck in the Mediterranean, returning home in 1777 on board Invincible, commanded by Hyde Parker.